open-oni/open-oni/core/templates/essays/README.md

 Should you need to add new essays for testing purposes, we must first connect to the database:

-- If you're running the OpenONI development Docker environment
+- If you're running the Open ONI development Docker environment
     - `docker-compose exec rdbms mysql -u openoni -p -D openoni`
     - `openoni` is the default password for development
 - On a server running ChronAm